-(1) In general.
+- (1) In general.
 Under section 1273(c)(2), an investment unit is treated as if the investment unit were a debt instrument.
 The issue price of the investment unit is determined under paragraph (a)(1), (b)(1), or (c)(1) of this section, if applicable.
-The issue price of the investment unit is then allocated between the debt instrument and the property right (or rights) that comprise the unit based on their relative fair market values . . . .

-(2) Consistent allocation by holders and issuer.
+The issue price of the investment unit is then allocated between the debt instrument and the property right (or rights) that comprise the unit based on their relative fair market values - (2) Consistent allocation by holders and issuer.
 The issuer's allocation of the issue price of the investment unit is binding on all holders of the investment unit.
 However, the issuer's determination is not binding on a holder that explicitly discloses that its allocation is different from the issuer's allocation.
-Unless otherwise provided by the Commissioner, the disclosure must be made on a statement attached to the holder's timely filed Federal income tax return for the taxable year that includes the acquisition date of the investment unit . . .
+Unless otherwise provided by the Commissioner, the disclosure must be made on a statement attached to the holder's timely filed Federal income tax return for the taxable year that includes the acquisition date of the investment unit value of which varied inversely with the value of the common stock).

-However, there is no such regulation dealing with the common stock and warrants that are issued as an investment unit.
-In Rev. Rul.
-88-31, the IRS considered the tax characterization of an investment unit issued by a corporation, which consisted of common stock and a contingent payment right (the value of which varied inversely with the value of the common stock).
 Similar to the units issued by SPACs, the investment unit in the revenue ruling initially could not be separated.
 After a short period of time, however, the parts could be separately transferred and traded on a national exchange.
 First, the IRS established that the contingent payment rights were property separate from the common stock.
 Then, the IRS quickly concluded that the tax basis should be allocated between the common stock and the contingent payment right on the basis of the fair market value of the common stock on the date of issuance.
 Note, however, that at the time the investment units were issued by the corporation, the corporation's common stock was widely held and publicly traded on a national securities exchange.
-Thus, the relative fair market values of the common stocks and the contingent payment rights.
+Thus, the relative fair market values of the common stocks and the contingent payment rights were readily ascertainable.